MatissJurevics/Gene-AI/README.md

 # Gene: An AI assistant for Obsidian

-Gene is a Free and open source GPT3 powered AI assistant which allows you to create, modify and enhance your notes.
+Gene is a Free and open source GPT3.5 (ChatGPT) powered AI assistant which allows you to create, modify, Translate and enhance your notes.

 ![Demo](./Demo.gif)
 ## Features